epocrates logo

 According to the nature of the obstruction

-- Blockage of the intestine completely obstructing the lumen of the intestine, resulting in failure to pass flatus and stool.
-Although previously considered an indication for operative therapy, there is evidence that, although there is a higher rate of requiring bowel resection, a proportion of patients (41% to 73%) may resolve with nonoperative therapy.[1]
+• Blockage of the intestine completely obstructs the lumen of the intestine, resulting in failure to pass flatus and stool.
+Complete bowel obstruction is associated with a higher requirement for bowel resection than partial obstruction, and was previously considered an indication for operative management.[1]
+However, evidence has shown that a proportion of patients (41% to 73%) may have resolution of the obstruction with nonoperative therapy.[1]

-- An intestinal blockage in the absence of intestinal ischemia or peritonitis; may respond to nonoperative therapy.
+• Intestinal blockage in the absence of intestinal ischemia/gangrene and/or perforation or peritonitis; may respond to nonoperative therapy.

-- A surgical emergency in which the obstruction has progressed to intestinal ischemia/gangrene and/or perforation.
+• Surgical emergency in which the obstruction has progressed to intestinal ischemia/gangrene and/or perforation.
+Peritonitis is usually present.
 This is a life-threatening situation that requires urgent resuscitation and surgical intervention.

 Vignette